 2.3 Wallops Flight Facility Operations

 The 2016 SHOUT HRR deployment will take place prior to the peak hurricane season in order to maximize flight opportunities with science flights scheduled to begin 1 August through 27 September 2016.
-The Wallops Flight Facility (WFF) is the SHOUT deployment site and Kennedy Space Center (KSC) is an emergency divert site should the GH be unable to land at WFF Wallops has three land parcels called the Main Base, the Mainland, and Wallops Island.
+The Wallops Flight Facility (WFF) is the SHOUT deployment site and Kennedy Space Center (KSC) is an emergency divert site should the GH be unable to land at WFF.
+Wallops has three land parcels called the Main Base, the Mainland, and Wallops Island.
 Wallops is located at a latitude of 37° 25.8´N, longitude of 75° 28.0´W, and.
 WFF is on the mainland and the rocket launches are conducted from Wallops Island.
 Chincoteague is the nearest town (Figure 2-1).